Governments don’t have mandates, they hold confidence.

 Since the first minister heads the government as the Crown’s highest ranking servant, it is acceptable to say ‘Harper government’ or ‘Trudeau government’.
 While public servants are non-partisan, they are expected to loyally implement the policies and directives of the Crown’s ministers.

 What about administration?
 During the colonial era, one could speak about the ‘local administration’ to differentiate colonial officials from the government in London.
-Today, administration is more likely used because that’s how we refer to American presidencies.
+In the United Kingdom, when there is a change of prime ministers from the same party, they are said to be forming a new administration, instead of a new government (which is odd, but I digress.)
+In Canada, though, administration is more likely used because that’s how we refer to American presidencies.
 (Also, in the United States, the government does not refer to the executive alone, but to Congress and the courts, too.)
 Accordingly, administration should be avoided.